PAC in DESI. II. Galaxy-halo connection into the $10^{6}{\rm M}_{\odot}$ frontier: Acknowledgements

 \section{Acknowledgements}

 We thank Jiaxin Han for helpful discussions regarding the Jiutian subhalo catalogues.
 We are grateful to Xiaolin Luo for assistance with downloading the Jiutian data.
 We thank Zheng Zheng, Jeremy Tinker and Siyi Xu for their valuable comments and great help during the DESI Collaboration Wide Review.
+We thank the anonymous referees for their helpful comments, which improved the analysis.

 K.X. is supported by the funding from the Center for Particle Cosmology at U Penn.
 Y.P.J. is supported by NSFC (12595311,12133006), by National Key R\&D Program of China (2023YFA1607801), and by 111 project No. B20019.
 S.B. is supported by the UK Research and Innovation (UKRI) Future Leaders Fellowship [grant number MR/V023381/1].
 This work made use of the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.